Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Educators and families make excellent partners when it comes to building students’ decoding skills in reading and any skills critical to literacy development.

 The benefits of family engagement in education impact literacy in particular.
 Research shows that when families are engaged with their schools, children see improved outcomes that include increased reading scores.
 Schools also benefit from these relationships when founded in trust and collaboration.
 Teachers are more satisfied.
-Kids attend school more often, and have greater social emotional learning skills in place.
+Kids attend school more often and have greater social emotional learning skills in place.
 Each of these outcomes also influences how well students can learn to read.

 The importance of equity in education and family-school partnerships cannot be understated here.
 Equitable family engagement creates opportunities for traditionally underserved student populations to experience more positive outcomes.
 When it comes to reading development, there are so many ways that educators can support families to practice skills like decoding at home — without any extra equipment, specialty training, or time commitment.

 ParentPowered is passionate about bringing educators and families together through its evidence-based family engagement curricula.
-We’ve collaborated with hundreds of schools, districts, and community organizations to empower their families with easy, everyday learning activities for literacy and other areas, delivered weekly via text message.
+We’ve collaborated with hundreds of schools, districts, and community organizations to empower their families with easy, everyday learning activities for literacy and other areas, all delivered weekly via text message.

 1. Sound it out — creatively!